 Wage compression happens when inflation changes the market rate for certain positions.
 Recruiters can no longer hire talent at their old wages and must offer new employees higher salaries.

-As a result, the new folks have higher paychecks than the experienced folks, who are often asked to train their higher-earning counterparts.
+As a result, the new folks have fatter paychecks than the experienced folks, who are often asked to train their higher-earning counterparts.

 Taboo Salary Talks